 The Roosevelt Elk, named for Theodore Roosevelt, is the largest of the four remaining North American elk subspecies.
 Males (bulls) average 875 pounds, but bulls weighing nearly 1300 pounds have been found in Alaska.
 Females (cows) average 700 pounds.
-These elk also have the largest antlers of all elk species, reaching lengths of up to four feet with a distinctive thee-point tip, or crown and the end.
+These elk also have the largest antlers of all elk species, reaching lengths of up to four feet with a distinctive three-point tip, or crown and the end.
 Males grow their antlers between April and August every year.
 The Roosevelt Elk is also much darker than other elk species, often with a dark brown or even black neck and a tan body.
 Female elk typically give birth to one calf at a time, and calves are able to stand and feed within an hour of being born.

 The Roosevelt Elk lives primarily on the western slopes of the Coastal and Cascade Ranges from northern California up to southern British Columbia.
 The largest unmanaged herd of Roosevelt Elk is in Olympic National Park in Washington State and consists of nearly 5,000 elk.
 In 1928 they were introduced to the Afognak and Raspberry islands off the coast of Alaska and are thriving there.
 Typically they enjoy open lands where they can walk freely and graze on grasses, however they often prefer a mix of old growth stands and edge environments.
 This provides cover from the weather and predators.

 These elk are seasonally migratory, spending the summer months in the mountains and on snow fields and moving to lower elevations in the winter to avoid winter storms and find food.
 Bull Roosevelt Elk are known to live up to sixteen years in the wild, with some cows living up to twenty-one years old.